BartRoels/HCIBoxExercises/4_ArcEnableWACVM.md

 -----
 In this step, you will prepare the Azure Connected Machine agent on the VM002 to securely connect to VM002

-## Prepare  the Azure Connected Machine agent confiruration on the VM002 ##
+## Prepare  the Azure Connected Machine agent configuration on the VM002 ##

 1. On **AdminCenter** VM,  type **CMD** in the searchbox (right from Start) and then **ENTER**.
 Right-click the Command Prompt, and click **Run as Administrator**.